 Though the names are similar, credit card cash advance is a little different from a payday cash advance loan taken with a payday loan lender.
 The payday cash advance generally doesn't require a traditional credit check and must be repaid directly to the payday lender, usually by your next payday.

 Your credit card cash advance is tied to your credit card (which required that your credit check was approved) and comes with the option to pay over a period of time as long as you make minimum payments.

 You can withdraw cash up to your cash advance limit, which may be lower than the credit limit you're given for purchases.

 Your available cash advance limit may be lower than your total limit if you already have a balance on the credit card.

 Cost of a Cash Advance

+Cash advances have a higher cost than regular transactions.
+You'll be charged a cash advance fee and, usually, a higher interest rate than you'd pay for purchases.
 The cash advance fee can be charged as a percentage of the cash advance or a flat rate.
 For example, your credit card issuer may charge a fee of 5% of the advance or $10, whichever is greater.
 Check your credit card terms to confirm the exact fee you'll pay for cash advances.

+Cash advances don't have a grace period, so interest begins accruing on the balance as soon as the transaction is completed.
 This is true even when you pay your balance in full and start the billing cycle with a zero balance.
 You'll always pay a finance charge on a cash advance even if you pay it in full when your billing statement comes.
 To reduce the amount of interest you pay on a cash advance, pay it off as soon as possible, even if that means paying before your billing statement comes.

-In addition to the cash advance fee, you'll also be charged an ATM fee when you use an ATM for a credit card cash advance.
+In addition to the cash advance fee, you'll be charged an ATM fee when you use an ATM for a credit card cash advance.

 Paying Off a Cash Advance Balance